Mandatory standards for carriers and stevedores

 Road carriers: early arrivals, late arrivals, no shows, and cancellation of bookings (listings)

 Stevedores: minimum number of slots offered per hour, truck turnaround time, failure or refusal to perform truck servicing, and time zone cancellations.

-There are approximately 530 road carriers operating at Port Botany and three stevedores: DP World Australia, Sydney Autostrad Terminal and Sydney International Container Terminals Limited.
+There are approximately 350 road carriers regularly operating at at the three stevedores in Port Botany.
+The stevedores are DP World Australia, Sydney Autostrad Terminal and Sydney International Container Terminals Limited.